hew/react-scroll-horizontal/README.md

 * `config`         - Passes a spring config object to React Motion
 * `className`      - Classnames to pass into the component
 * `animValues`     - Emulate scroll by passing a delta value
+* `scrollToValue`  - Emulate scroll by passing an absolute value
 * `onScroll`       - Callback for scroll event
 * `onReachStart`   - Function to be called when scroll reaches start
 * `onReachEnd`     - Function to be called when scroll reaches end